 Make sure that:

-Here’s the recap of our best payment gateways for:
+Here’s the recap of our best payment gateways:

 While there is a concern about the cut into a business bottom line, you gain greater leverage from a wider market by accepting a broader scope of payment options.
 The world is digital, and failing to address customer needs can be a dealbreaker for modern businesses.